Can I Take My Hounds to Heaven?

 Can I Take My Hounds to Heaven? is the fifth studio album by American country music singer Tyler Childers.
-It was released on September 30, 2022 via Hickman Holler.
+It was released on September 30, 2022, via Hickman Holler.
 The album consists of three discs, each containing different remixes of eight gospel music songs.

 Content

 The album is a gospel music project featuring Childers' touring band, The Food Stamps.
 The band recorded eight different gospel songs, each in three different versions: a "Hallelujah" version, a "Jubilee" version, and a "Joyful Noise" version.
-The "Hallelujah" versions were recorded live in the studio; the "Jubilee" versions incorporate horn sections and string sections; and the "Joyful Noise" versions co-produced by Charlie Brown Superstar incorporate remixes and sampling.
-"Old Country Church" is a cover of Hank Williams, while "Purgatory" is a re-recording of a song from Childers' 2017 album of the same name.
+The "Hallelujah" versions were recorded live in the studio; the "Jubilee" versions incorporate horn sections and string sections; and the "Joyful Noise" versions incorporate remixes and sampling.
+"Old Country Church" is a cover of a Hank Williams song, while "Purgatory" is a re-recording of a song from Childers' 2017 album of the same name.

 Critical reception

-Stephen Thomas Erlewine of AllMusic rated the album 4.5 out of 5 stars, praising the musicianship of The Food Stamps as well as the influences of soul music and Dixieland jazz present in the "Joyful Noise" versions of songs.
+Stephen Thomas Erlewine of AllMusic rated the album 4.5 out of 5 stars, praising the musicianship of The Food Stamps as well as the influences of soul music and Dixieland jazz present in the "Jubilee" versions of songs.